Service Improvement Poster Presentation (SIPP)

 Process of Assessment

-All trainees within each group are assessed by two markers.
+All trainees within each group are assessed by either one or two markers.
 Markers will assess the submitted videos and rate each trainee individually on the relevant competencies (performing, communicating and interacting competencies).
 During the presentation exercise further evidence on these competencies is collected through live observation of trainee behaviour throughout the process.

 Following the presentation, markers will assess the poster and summary document for competency evidence (gathering and communication competencies), as well as each trainee’s reflective summary (responding competency).